When Virgin business class was a real game-changer

 Expectations were high that Qantas would seek to not only catch up to Virgin’s A330 business class but leapfrog it.

-But the arrival of a factory-fresh A330 from Airbus’ Toulouse assembly line to the hangars at Mascot in November 2012 is greeted with dismay when it’s revealed to have the same business class seat as its predecessors.
+But the arrival of a factory-fresh A330 from Airbus’ Toulouse assembly line to the hangars at Mascot in November 2012 is greeted with dismay when it was revealed to have identical business class seats as its predecessors.

-The only concession to improved passenger comfort is a plastic shroud covering the middle seat, to provide what the airline calls an ‘inflight workspace’ for the shared use of passengers on either side.
+The only concession to improved passenger comfort was a plastic shroud covering the middle seat, to provide what the airline calls an ‘inflight workspace’ for the shared use of passengers on either side.

-Stung by the criticism, Qantas CEO Alan Joyce pledges at the airline's then-annual Christmas drinks with media – in what appears to be an off the cuff remark, made without any accompanying PR fanfare – that an all-new A330 business class is on the way, tipping the possibility of fully lie-flat beds.
+Stung by the criticism, then-Qantas CEO Alan Joyce pledged at the airline's then-annual Christmas drinks with media – in what appears to be an off-the-cuff remark, made without any accompanying PR fanfare – that an all-new A330 business class is on the way, tipping the possibility of fully lie-flat beds.

-Two months later, in February 2013, Joyce confirms Qantas will upgrade its entire fleet of domestic and international Airbus A330s with lie-flat business class from the end of 2014.
+Two months later, in February 2013, Joyce confirmed Qantas will upgrade its entire fleet of domestic and international Airbus A330s with lie-flat business class from the end of 2014.

-“They’ll be the best domestic product anywhere in the world,” Joyce promises, “and they leapfrog anything our competitor’s doing.”
+“They’ll be the best domestic product anywhere in the world,” Joyce promised, “and they leapfrog anything our competitor’s doing.”

 Creature comforts include extra-large video screens, a spacious side table plus a nook for stowing tablets, laptops and magazines, and a pair of noise-cancelling headphones.